mwerezak/sphinx-lang/README.md

 An intepreter for a dynamic language inspired by Lua and Python, see ``syntax_examples.sph``.

+Please note that the name is provisional and will change.
+(Yes, I know about the reST documentation tool by the same name, having used it myself.
+I just liked the name).

 # Sphinx

 Welcome to the Sphinx programming language!
 Sphinx is (or will be) a dynamically typed programming language that is inspired by Lua and Python, and implemented entirely in Rust!